Adiabatic Cooling Towers

 For decades, many plastics processors have relied on open-loop cooling towers to meet the bulk of their process cooling requirements.
 These structures typically cycle warm, process-return water through baffles to expose it to ambient air.
 As a portion of the warm water evaporates into the air, the rest is cooled as it falls back into the cooling tower reservoir, ready for recirculation.

-To download the full text of this article, please enter the information requested below.
+To download the PDF, please enter the information requested below.
 You will receive a link by email.